Struct gstreamer_check::harness::RefMut [−][src]

 forwarding

-only.Convenience that calls gst_harness_push_to_sink pushes
+v1_20 only.Convenience that calls gst_harness_push_to_sink pushes number of times.

 Will abort the pushing if any one push fails.